rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Deception.md

 ```

 # Exploiting static directories with delimiters
-If a char is used as a delimiter by the Origin Server but not by the cache server and the
+If a char is used as a `delimiter` by the Origin Server but not by the cache server and the
 cache server normalizes the path before applying a static directory rule,
-you can hide a path traversal segment after the delimiter, which the cache will resolve:
+you can hide a path traversal segment after the `delimiter`, which the cache will resolve:

-> GET /<Dynamic_Resource><Delimiter><Encoded_Dot_Segment><Static_Directory>
+> GET /<DynamicResource><Delimiter><EncodedDotSegment><StaticDirectory>
-CP normalizes req, applying the path traversal so it sees /static/any
+CP normalizes req, applying the path traversal so it sees `/static/any`
-Origin Server uses $ as delimiter so it ignores $/..%2Fstatic/any and serves /myAccount
+Origin Server uses `$` as `delimiter` so it ignores `$/..%2Fstatic/any` and serves `/myAccount`
-CP applying static directory rules caches /myAccount as /static/any
+CP applying static directory rules caches `/myAccount` as `/static/any`
 Browser                          Cache Proxy      Origin Server
 > /myAccount$/..%2Fstatic/any    /static/any      /myAccount

-Remember to test, the behavior of the CP
+Remember to test the behavior of the CP

 # Exploiting static directories through Backend only normalization
 The Origin Server normalizes the path before mapping the endpoint but the
 cache doesn't normalize the path before evaluating the cache rules,
 You can add a path traversal segment that will only be processed by the Origin Server:

-GET /<Static_Directory><Encoded_Dot_Segment><Dynamic_Resource>
+GET /<StaticDirectory><EncodedDotSegment><DynamicResource>
 CP doesn't normalize encoding, forwards to Origin Server
-Origin Server normalizes path traversal dot segments and server /myAccount
+Origin Server normalizes path traversal dot segments and serves `/myAccount`
-CP caches response thinking it is under /static/
+CP caches response thinking it is under `/static/`
 Browser                   Cache Proxy                 Origin Server
-/static/..%2FmyAccount  /static/..%2FmyAccount      /myAccount
+> /static/..%2FmyAccount  /static/..%2FmyAccount      /myAccount

 # Real world Exploit normalization
 https://nokline.github.io/bugbounty/2024/02/04/ChatGPT-ATO.html